 The board may allow a member moving from the locality of this club or the surrounding area to retain membership if the member continues to meet all conditions of club membership.

 How to Rejoin.
-When the membership of a member has terminated as provided in subsection a) of this section, such person, provided such person’s membership was in good standing at the time of termination may make new application for membership, under the same or another classification.
+When the membership of a member has terminated as provided in subsection a) of this section, such person, provided such person’s membership was in good standing at the time of termination, may make new application for membership, under the same or another classification.
 A second admission fee shall not be required.

 Termination of Honorary Membership.
 Honorary membership shall automatically terminate at the end of the term for such membership as determined by the board.
 However, the board may extend an honorary membership for an additional period.